Gcina Zondi - Chief Executive

 Thabang Redman - Executive Director - Finance

 Thabang is the Executive Director of Finance at Imbewu Capital Partners.
-She is a qualified chartered accountant with more than nine years post qualification experience.
+She is a qualified chartered accountant with more than ten years post qualification experience.
 She has professional experience in financial management and control, corporate governance, audit, commercial engagement and stakeholder management.

 She completed her articles at Deloitte, after which she joined SABMiller where she worked in various roles including Financial Planner, Acting Credit Manager and Project Accountant.
 She was previously a Commercial Accountant at RCL Foods in the Consumer Division.